Stages of the French Way

 - Weather protection

-Who is the French Way ideal for?
+Who is the Camino Francés ideal for?

 - Pilgrims seeking the complete Camino de Santiago experience

-- People with available time
+- People with time available

-- Lovers of history and culture
+- History and culture lovers

 - Spiritual pilgrims

-- Long-distance travelers
+- Long-distance travellers

-Advantages of the French Way
+Advantages of the Camino Francés

 - Main historic route

-- Largest service infrastructure
+- Greatest service infrastructure

 - Living pilgrim tradition